bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 The HTML5 support for real-time audio and video has substantially improved of the years with WebRTC.
 The Flash client already uses WebRTC for sending and receiving high-quliaty audio for the audio (with a fallback to built-in Flash audio if the network blocks the ports needed for WebRTC).

-It's worth emhasizing that the HTML5 client is part of the BigBlueButton project.
+It's worth emphasizing that the HTML5 client is part of the BigBlueButton project.
 It will be open source.

 If you are a developer, this means you can integrate and extend the HTML5 client into your commercial product.
 To support developers, we provide documentation on the architecture, setting up a development environment, and installing on a BigBlueButton 2.0 (or later) server.
 We also provide support in the [bigbluebutton-dev](https://bigbluebutton.org/support/community/) mailing list from the core BigBlueButton devs.